-Consulting with a business advisor is a sure-fire way of getting results.
-Their objective expertise will help you understand how your business is performing, where you’re falling short and how you can work to improve.
+Whether you’re contracting, or running a business as a sole trader, partnership or company, working with a business advisor is a sure-fire way to get results.
+Their objective expertise will help you understand how you or your business is performing, where you’re falling short and how you can improve.

-As a small business owner, you have to wear a lot of hats.
+As a small business owner, sole trader or contractor you have to wear a lot of hats.
 But that doesn’t mean you need to be an expert in every aspect of running a business.

 Getting a business advisor to help in grey areas will save you time, resources and energy in the long run.
 Your business is also much more likely to grow and succeed.